On Decidability and Expressive Power of Fusion Grammars: Decidability Results

-The following has been proved in the literature regarding each of these problems: \begin{enumerate} \item The membership problem for \emph{substantial} and connection-preserving fusion grammars is decidable and it is in NP \cite{Lye22}; \item The non-emptiness problem for connection-preserving fusion grammars is decidable and it is in NP \cite{Lye21}. \end{enumerate} The substantiality property, roughly speaking, says that, if $H = \rem_{\mathcal{M} \cup \mathcal{K}}(Y)$ is generated by a fusion grammar and the derivation is of the form $Z \Rightarrow m \cdot Z = Z_1+\dotsc+Z_k \underset{\fr(P)}{\Rightarrow} Y$, then each $Z_i$ contains some ``terminal part'', which does not disappear after the fusion rule $\fr(P)$ but which is present in $H$.
-With this property, we know that the number $k$ of connected components used to derive $H$ is linearly bounded by the size of $H$.
-This makes the membership problem decidable, because we can simply exhaust all possible multiplications of $Z$ with number of connected components not exceeding some fixed constant and then try all possible fusions for each multiplication.

-However, substantiality is not enough to apply the above reasonings.
-Indeed, the assumption used in the previous paragraph that the derivation has the form $Z \Rightarrow m \cdot Z \underset{\fr(P)}{\Rightarrow} Y$ works with no exceptions only when \emph{connection-preserving} fusion grammars are considered (see Proposition \ref{prop_nf_cpfg}).
+These results improve the following ones, which have already been proved in the literature. \begin{enumerate} \item The membership problem for \emph{substantial} and connection-preserving fusion grammars is decidable and it is in NP \cite{KreowskiKL17,Lye21_thesis}; \item The non-emptiness problem for connection-preserving fusion grammars is decidable and lies in NP \cite{Lye21}. \end{enumerate} The substantiality property, roughly speaking, says that, if $H = \rem_{\mathcal{M} \cup \mathcal{K}}(Y)$ is generated by a fusion grammar and the derivation is of the form $Z \Rightarrow m \cdot Z = Z_1+\dotsc+Z_k \underset{\fr(P)}{\Rightarrow} Y$, then each $Z_i$ contains some ``terminal part'' which does not disappear after the fusion rule $\fr(P)$ but remains present in $H$.
+Given this property, we know that the number $k$ of connected components used to derive $H$ is linearly bounded by the size of $H$.
+This is the main ingredient used in \cite{Lye21_thesis} to prove that the membership problem is decidable but not the only one.
+Indeed, the assumption that the derivation has the form $Z \Rightarrow m \cdot Z \underset{\fr(P)}{\Rightarrow} Y$ works for \emph{connection-preserving} fusion grammars, according to Proposition \ref{prop_nf_cpfg}, but not for general ones.
 In general, fusions may lead to disconnection, and the normal form derivation has the form $Z \Rightarrow m \cdot Z \underset{\fr(P)}{\Rightarrow} H + G$ for some additional ``garbage'' hypergraph $G$.
-The hypergraph $G$ can contain all possible kinds of labels, and it is not clear how to guess it or how to estimate its size.
+Such a hypergraph $G$ can contain all possible kinds of labels, and it is not clear how to guess it or how to estimate its size.

-Similarly, the non-emptiness problem can be proved in a straightforward way but only for connection-preserving fusion grammars \cite{Lye21}.
-Let us show the proof of decidability of this problem for connection-preserving fusion grammars without markers and connectors; the proof follows \cite{Lye21} with slight modifications.
-We present this proof, because we would like to illustrate the basic method of working with fusion grammars; moreover, understanding it will help one to go through our constructions used to prove the theorems.
+Similarly, we can prove in a straightforward way that the non-emptiness problem is decidable but only for connection-preserving fusion grammars \cite{Lye21}.
+It is important to understand how this proof works, so we shall present it below.
+Namely, let us prove that the non-emptiness problem is decidable for connection-preserving fusion grammars without markers and connectors.
+The proof is taken from \cite{Lye21} with certain simplifications (because we only want to prove decidability).